-A provenance graph aims to capture the causal dependencies between the abovementioned entities.
-Therefore, a provenance graph is defined as a directed graph, whose nodes are artifacts, processes and agents, and whose edges belong to one of following categories depicted in Figure 5.4.
-An edge represents a causal dependency, between its source, denoting the effect, and its destination, denoting the cause.
+A provenance graph aims to capture the dependencies between the abovementioned entities, i.e. an explanation of how entities influence others.
+Therefore, a provenance graph is defined as a directed graph, whose nodes are artifacts, processes and agents, and whose edges belong to one of following categories depicted in Figure 5.5.
+An edge represents a dependency, between its source, denoting the effect, and its destination, denoting the cause.

-Figure 5.4: OPM Nodes and Edges
+Figure 5.5: OPM Nodes and Edges

 The first two edges express that a process used an artifact and that an artifact $was \ generated \ by$ a process.
 Since a process may have used several artifacts, it is important to identify the roles under which these artifacts were used.
-(Roles are denoted by the letter R in Figure 5.4.)
+(Roles are denoted by the letter R in Figure 5.5.)
 Likewise, a process may have generated many artifacts, and each would have a specific role.
-For instance, the division process uses two numbers, with roles dividend and divisor, and produces two numbers, with roles quotient and remainder.
+For instance, a division process used two numbers, with roles dividend and divisor, and generated two numbers, with roles quotient and remainder.

-A process is caused by an agent, essentially acting as a catalyst or controller: this causal dependency is expressed by the was controlled by edge.
-Given that a process may have been catalyzed by several agents, we also identify their roles as catalysts.
-We note that the dependency between an agent and a process represents a control relationship, and not a data derivation relationship.
+A process is caused by an agent, essentially acting as a catalyst or controller: this dependency is expressed by the was controlled by edge.
+Given that a process may have been catalyzed by several agents, their respective roles as catalysts are also identified.
+The dependency between an agent and a process represents a control relationship, and not a data derivation relationship.
 It is introduced in the model to more easily express how a user (or institution) controlled a process.

-It is also recognized that we may not be aware of the process that generated some artifact A_2 , but that artifact A_2 was derived from another artifact A_1 .
-Likewise, we may not be aware of the exact artifact that a process P_2 used, but that there was some artifact generated by another process P_1 .
+In some situations, it may not be known which process generated some artifact A_2 , but that artifact A_2 was derived from another artifact A_1 .
+Likewise, it may not be known which exact artifact a process P_2 used, but that there was some artifact generated by another process P_1 .
 Process P_2 is then said to have been triggered by P_1 .
 Edges was derived from and was triggered by are introduced, because they respectively allow dataflow or process oriented views of past executions to be adopted, according to the preference of system designers.

-To illustrate the model, we revisit the application of Figure 3.1 and display in Figure 5.5 the provenance of the mashup, represented in OPM.
-(We note that

-Figure 5.5 is a generalization of Figure 3.2, which only contained artifacts and was derived from edges.)
-At the bottom, we see the mashup artifact.
+To illustrate the model, the application of Figure 3.1 is revisited, and the provenance of the mashup, represented in OPM, is displayed in Figure 5.6.
+(Figure 5.6 is a generalization of Figure 3.2, which only contained artifacts and was derived from edges.)
+The bottom of the figure displays the mashup artifact.
 Plain edges represent the was derived from relation, whereas dotted edges represent used and was generated by relations.
 Edges can be subtyped; the subtype is represented by a label alongside the arrow.
 In the middle of the graph, the User (represented by an Agent) selected tuple tb2, which was used to parametrise a query, that extracted copies of p3 and b2 to construct the mashup.

 It is beyond the scope of this document to provide a complete description of the Open Provenance Model.
-Let us just mention a few salient features that characterize its expressiveness.
+A few salient features are being exposed here because they characterize its expressiveness.
 OPM introduces the concept of account, which can be regarded as a graph colouring, identifying a graph subset containing a description of a past execution (by one or more witnesses).
 Multiple accounts can co-exist in a graph, and relationships such as overlaps, alternate or refinements are being defined.
 Within the scope of an account, the chain of was derived from edges is expected to be acyclic.
 Finally, OPM graphs can be enriched with optional time information, which is expected to be consistent with data derivation order.

-5.5 Provenance in Open Systems
+5.6 Provenance in Open Systems